AppsFlyerSDK/appsflyer-unity-adrevenue-connector/docs/api.md

   <hr>

-##### <a id="logAdRevenue"> `public static void logAdRevenue(string           monetizationNetwork, AppsFlyerAdRevenueMediationNetworkType mediationNetwork double eventRevenue, string revenueCurrency, Dictionary<string, string> additionalParameters)`
+##### <a id="logAdRevenue"> `public static void logAdRevenue(string           monetizationNetwork, AppsFlyerAdRevenueMediationNetworkType mediationNetwork, double eventRevenue, string revenueCurrency, Dictionary<string, string> additionalParameters)`

 Allow you send data from the impression payload to AdRevenue no matter which mediation network you use.